The All-New Super Friends Hour: Summary

 The popularity of TV's Wonder Woman and The Six Million Dollar Man spurred network interest in reviving the Super Friends program, which had run in the 1973/1974 season.
 When it was again unveiled in 1977, more young children and teenagers than before tuned in, making The All-New Super Friends Hour a huge ratings success.
-The success prompted the ABC television network to plan a new and even more innovative series for the fall of 1978.
+The success prompted the ABC television network to plan a new and even more innovative series for the Fall of 1978.

 Characters

-In this particular incarnation of the Super Friends, the DC Comic book legends Superman, Batman, Robin, Wonder Woman and Aquaman return to fight for justice.
-However, this time, they get help from the shape-shifting super-teens The Wonder Twins, along with their space-monkey Gleek.
+In this particular incarnation of the Super Friends, the DC Comic book characters Superman, Batman, Robin, Wonder Woman and Aquaman return to fight for justice.
+This time however they get help from the shape-shifting super-teens The Wonder Twins, along with their space-monkey Gleek.

 Format

-The All-New Super Friends Hour featured 60 animated shorts and 15 regular episodes per program which followed a basic format each week.
+The All-New Super Friends Hour featured 15 episodes of 60 minutes each, which followed a basic format each week.
 The first segment of every show featured two of the heroes (for the purposes of the team-ups in the first and fourth segments, Batman and Robin were considered one hero) teaming up in a separate mini story.
 The second segment featured a story with the Wonder Twins.
 The typical plot is that teenagers engage in a specific discouraged activity like vandalism or hitchhiking, and the Twins are summoned to deal with it.
 Inevitably, the misbehaving teenagers find themselves in danger as a consequence of their misbehavior and the Twins rescue them.

 The third segment was considered the "primary" adventure of the week which featured the entire Super Friends roster (including the Wonder Twins) in a longer adventure.
 The fourth and final segment featured a story with one of the primary lineup along with a special guest star.
 The fourth segment typically featured a problem which was solved using the guest star's unique abilities.
 In addition, there were additional short spots between segments with members of the Super Friends giving basic safety lessons, basic health and first aid advice, magic tricks, craft projects, and a two-part riddle featuring the week's primary plot line.